| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 When the context allows it, a formula is evaluated for each pixel of the selected images (e.g. fill or eval).

-A math expression may return or take as an argument a scalar or a vector-valued result (with a fixed number of components).
+A mathematical expression may return, or take as arguments, either a scalar or a fixed-size vector.

 mse(A,B) returns the mean-squared error between vectors A and B.